Hounfor/The-Big-Deal-Add-On/README.md

 – Slightly changed the hardpoints of both Kyudo chassis.

 – Fixed the custom Helepolis in TBD campaign (Mr. Crowley, Black Sabbath episode).
+Fix provided by Kierk.

 – Striker got its own model (thanks to Transient74), affinity and icon (thanks to Kierk).